yewshanooi/sodium/README.md

 ```
 npm install
 ```
-3. Create a new **config.json** file and fill it with your own information
+3. Create a new **config.json** file and fill it with your preferred information
 ```json
 {
   "embedColor": ""